rrmartins/faqmarkdown/readme.md

 ## Installation

-Simply add Postmarkdown to your Gemfile and bundle it up:
+Simply add Faqmarkdown to your Gemfile and bundle it up:

-    gem 'postmarkdown'
+    gem 'faqmarkdown'

-Then, run the generator to setup Postmarkdown for your application:
+Then, run the generator to setup Faqmarkdown for your application:

-    $ rails generate postmarkdown:install
+    $ rails generate faqmarkdown:install

 The above command performs the following actions:

-* Create the directory `app/posts/`.
+* Create the directory `app/faqs/`.
 This directory is where your markdown files will live.
-* Generate an example post using today's date, eg. `app/posts/2011-01-01-example-post.markdown`.
+* Generate an example faq using today's date, eg. `app/faqs/2011-01-01-example-faq.markdown`.
 * Add some routes.
-By default the routes are setup underneath the path `/posts/*`, to customize these routes check out the Customizing Routes section below.
+By default the routes are setup underneath the path `/faqs/*`, to customize these routes check out the Customizing Routes section below.

 ## Usage

-### Generate a new Post
+### Generate a new faq

-Here's an example of how to generate a new post using a slug and publish date:
+Here's an example of how to generate a new faq using a slug and publish date:

-    $ rails generate postmarkdown:post test-post --date=2011-01-01
+    $ rails generate faqmarkdown:faq test-faq --date=2011-01-01

-The above command will create the file `app/posts/2011-01-01-test-post.markdown`, which you can edit and add content to.
+The above command will create the file `app/faqs/2011-01-01-test-faq.markdown`, which you can edit and add content to.

 ### Creating a brief summary

-In their markdown, place the tag below, and everything above it will appear at the summary of your post.
+In their markdown, place the tag below, and everything above it will appear at the summary of your faq.

 Tag:

     <!--more-->

-### Post to categories
+### faq to categories

-Now, in version `0.1.0`, you can use categories in your post.
+Now, in version `0.1.0`, you can use categories in your faq.

-To put your post in some categories, use:
+To put your faq in some categories, use:

     categories:
        - foo
        - bar

-This is an Array of their categories in the post.
+This is an Array of their categories in the faq.

 To list all categories, use:

-    Post.categories_all
+    faq.categories_all

 This will return: